Sakchi: Contemporary

 Even today running through Sakchi is the Kalimati Road.
 During British India, a railway line connecting Jamshedpur to Howrah (Calcutta) was started.
 Jamshedpur is in the Indian mineral-rich state of Jharkhand which was earlier in South Bihar.
 Old houses of Bengalis, Parsis, Anglo-Indians and Gujaratis can still be seen in Aambagan, Hill Cart Road, Kalimati Road, Pennar road, Sakchi Bazar areas of Sakchi.
 A few such houses are also present in Bistupur.

 The city is unique because it is a very small town even today with extreme ends being covered within 45 minutes (including traffic).
 It is not a metro city, yet it has the demography of a metro town as people from all ethnicities live here as permanent residents.
 Sakchi is located in the centre of the city, with Bistupur, Kadma, and Sonari lying in the West.
 In the East, lies Baradwari, Kasidih, Bhalubasa, Sitaramdera, Agrico and Sidhgora.
 In the North, lies Mango which is also one of the busiest locations of the city and down south lies Burmamines, Tatanagar station, Jugsalai and Parsudih.

 Sakchi today has numerous cinema halls.
-Sakchi Market, also known as Sakchi Bazaar is the oldest market in the city.
+Sakchi Market, also known as Sakchi Bazaar, is the oldest market in the city.
 It was used to hold Tuesday Market (Mangla Market) every Tuesday on footpath, till 2010.
-Today, a large number of modern development such as shopping malls and luxurious hotels, have took place over the Straight Mile Road and Karim City College Road.
+Today, a large number of modern development such as shopping malls and luxurious hotels, have taken place over the Straight Mile Road and Karim City College Road.
 Sakchi Golchakkar is one of the busiest intersections of the city.